Helping With Vertigo and Balance Concerns in Lousiana

 The statistics around Vertigo make for alarming reading.

 It affects over 90 million Americans at some point during their lifetime and over 9 million people per year consult with their Audiology specialists over complaints of dizziness, and balance-related falls account for more than half of all accidental deaths in the elderly.

 With one in three Americans experiencing dizziness or imbalance during their lifetime, then it’s likely that you’re on this page because either yourself or a loved one are having some form of balance concerns.

-At our Acadian Hearing Center in Lake Charles, we’ve been Louisiana’s leading balance experts for over 30 years, specializing in vertigo, dizziness and crystal problems.
+At our Acadian Hearing Center in Lake Charles, we’ve been Louisiana’s leading balance specialists for over 30 years, specializing in vertigo, dizziness and crystal problems.

 Our team of doctors can conduct a series of simple, non-invasive tests to diagnose your condition and be able to perform treatments to shift the balance crystals out of their dislodged position and into their proper position in the inner ear